City College of New York: Campus location

 The institution is located between West 130th and West 141st Streets in Manhattan, bordered on the west by Amsterdam Avenue and on the east, St. Nicholas Terrace.
 The campus is bisected by Convent Avenue.
-The College has a small satellite unit called the Center for Worker Education in the Wall Street area.
+The college has a small satellite unit called the Center for Worker Education in the Wall Street area.

+Public transit access

+Two New York City Subway stations are near the campus.
+The subway stop nearest the campus is the 137th Street-City College station on Broadway.
+In addition, a subway station serving the on West 145th Street and Nicholas Avenue is close to the campus.
+That station is four-tenths of a mile or a ten-minute walk to the campus.
+The college's dedicated bus service, which runs when classes are in session, also connects the campus to the 145th Street station.
+Metropolitan Transportation Authority bus routes serving City College include the buses.